Call us on

-I am a solicitor in the Medical Negligence team in Leeds.
+I am an Associate Solicitor in the Medical Negligence team in Leeds.

 I have experience in running a broad range of clinical negligence claims and have overseen cases involving delays in diagnosis of cancer, cerebral palsy, birth injuries, amputations and surgical errors.

 I studied law at Newcastle University and completed the Legal Practice Course at BPP in Leeds.
 I then moved to London where I undertook my training contract and started working as a solicitor, specialising in clinical negligence law.
 I then moved back to Yorkshire and joined Irwin Mitchell in May 2015.